steve1316/opencv-android-sdk/README.md

 }
 ```

-The actual downloading and compiling of the OpenCV Android SDK is handled by the `setup_opencv.sh` file which is executed before generating the artifacts in the `jitpack.yml` file.
+The actual downloading and compiling of the OpenCV Android SDK is handled by the `setup_opencv.sh` file which is executed before generating the artifacts in the `jitpack.yml` file when requesting for a new build on Jitpack.

 Second and most important, this repo is imported into the [Automation Library](https://github.com/steve1316/android-cv-automation-library) which is then propagated to every other project under it that will use it.